ppy/osu-wiki/news/2025/2025-06-27-osucatch-world-cup-2025-round-of-16-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-white" href="https://osu.ppy.sh/users/8434466">wwwww</a></p>

-[XenjeS](https://osu.ppy.sh/beatmaps/artists/482) didn't know what to name the track, and let in me and ::Yoshi\1green::{ user=1035891 } on coming up with name ideas.
+[XenjeS](https://osu.ppy.sh/beatmaps/artists/482) didn't know what to name the track, and let in me and ::Yoshi_green::{ user=1035891 } on coming up with name ideas.
 We sent him back a list, in which he decided on yoshi's idea of "Planetary Exclusion Zone or P.E.Z."

 When Xenjes was asked about design ideas, he gave the following answer: